pikatchu/closedsource/book/0120-cadets.md

 Then—

-"You had him," Finch said, his tone unreadable.
+"You had him," Finch said.

 Marcus stiffened.